amcaplan/ruby-programming-intro/chapter-2-string-things.md

 Before we move on, I want you to notice something supremely important.
 Our first program was pretty short, but it contained two concepts we've referenced before: data (the String `"Hello World!"`) and instructions (the command `puts`).
 In any program that you write, just about every line will take some kind of data, then do something with it using instructions.

+Let's look at some more instructions we can use on Strings.

 <hr />

 ### Chapter Notes